9 Quick Tips to Stretch Thanksgiving Dinner

 9. Dessert Diversity

-Pie is a traditional Thanksgiving favorite at our house.
-Pumpkin and apple rule.
-We like to make dessert plates comprised of small bits of a variety of desserts, so I’ve perfected the “sliver,” and can get up to 12 slices of pumpkin pie from a 9-inch pan.
+Pie is a traditional Thanksgiving favorite at our house – pumpkin and apple rule.
+We like to make dessert plates consisting of small bits of various desserts, so I’ve perfected the “sliver” and can get up to 12 slices of pumpkin pie from a 9-inch pan.

-Chilled pies are easiest to cut, and be sure to use a serrated knife.
+Chilled pies are easiest to cut, especially with a sharp knife.

 Speaking of which, if you have a brownie mix in the cupboard and some oven space, whip up a batch to add to the buffet table.

-In addition to baked goods, you may build your dessert selection by poaching pears on the stovetop, or baking apples while the turkey rests for carving.
+In addition to baked goods, you can build your dessert selection by roasting any leftover apples and pearsor baking stuffed apples while the turkey rests for carving.

 And finally, a cornucopia of fresh fruit, washed and polished to perfection, makes an elegant and delicious dessert display.